Superlatives ESL Games, Activities and Worksheets

 Superlative Strips

-In this useful superlatives speaking activity, students practice asking and answering questions containing superlatives.
-Students take it in turns to pick up a superlative question strip and change the adjective in the question into its superlative form.
-The student then writes the superlative form of the adjective in the space provided and asks the question to the group.
-Each student in the group then answers the question in turn by making a superlative sentence.
-Then, the next student picks up a strip and so on.
+In this useful superlatives speaking activity, students practice asking and answering questions that contain superlatives.
+In groups, students take turns picking up a strip and changing the adjective in brackets in the question into its superlative form.
+The student then writes the superlative adjective in the question and asks it to the group.
+Each group member then answers the question in turn by making a superlative sentence, discussing their answers as a group in more detail if they wish.
 Afterwards, there is a class feedback session to review the superlative adjectives and find out the most interesting answers from each group.

 Superlative Strips Preview